RimuTec/faker/README.md

 If you have a suggestion for improvement please file an issue as well.
 Thank you!

 # Credits
-Thank you to all contributors of the following projects.
-Their work is much appreciated.
-## faker-cs
-This project uses some code portions from [faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.
-## Ruby Faker gem
 This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.
+Thank you to all their contributors!